top of page

 CHILDREN

-The TTUHSC El Paso Child Psychiatry Access Network (CPAN) and Texas Child Health Access Through Telemedicine (TCHATT) programs serve 16 Counties along the West Texas border from El Paso County through Maverick County.
+The Texas Tech Health El Paso Child Psychiatry Access Network (CPAN) and Texas Child Health Access Through Telemedicine (TCHATT) programs serve 16 Counties along the West Texas border from El Paso County through Maverick County.

 ADOLESCENT